grimmer0125/d4c-queue/README.md

 8. Well tested.
 9. Optional parameter, `inheritPreErr`.
 If current task is waiting for previous tasks, set it as `true` to inherit the error of the previous task and the task will not be executed and throw a custom error `new PreviousError(task.preError.message ?? task.preError)`.
 If this parameter is omitted or set as `false`, the task will continue whether previous tasks happen errors or not.
 10. Optional parameter, `noBlockCurr`.
 Set it as `true` to forcibly execute the current task in the another (microtask) execution of the event loop.
 This is useful if you pass a sync function as the first task but do not want it to block the current event loop.
+11. Optional parameter, `dropWhenReachLimit`.
+Set it as `true`.
+Then it will be dropped when it is called but the system detects the queue concurrency limit is reached.
+It is like a kind of throttle mechanism but not time interval based.
+The dropped function call will not be really executed and will throw a execption whose message is `QueueIsFull` and you need to catch it.

 ## Installation

 This package includes two builds.

 - ES6 build (ES2015) with CommonJS module for `main` build in package.json.
 - ES6 build (ES2015) with ES6 module for `module` build.
 Some tools will follow the `module` field in `package.json`, like Rollup, Webpack, or Parcel.
-It is good to let build tools can tree-shake this module build to import only the code they need.

 Either `npm install d4c-queue` or `yarn add d4c-queue`.
 Then import this package.